 WHY DO YOU NEED TO TAKE RESPONSIBILITY OF YOURSELF?

-- Nobody ever will know you in the way that you can get to know yourself
+- Nobody will ever know you in the way that you can get to know yourself

 - It’s not smart to leave these decisions in the hands of someone who doesn’t know you